ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 Also, a client requesting a key attestation might wish to scope-down the content of the produced Evidence as the HSM contains much more information than that which is relevant to the transaction.
-The inability to scope-down the generated Evidence could, in some scenarios, constitute a privacy violation.
+Not reducing the scope of the generated Evidence could, in some scenarios, constitute a privacy violation.

 # Conventions and Terminology {#terminology}